uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-setup.md

 <img src="./fig/gitpod-5.png" width="100%">

-The default options (VS COde, Standard) are perfectly fine.
+The default options (VS Code, Standard) are perfectly fine.
 You can go ahead and click the "Autostart with these options for this repository", and then click "Continue".

 A new screen will pop up that displays a cloud-based version of the VS Code editor.
 There will be an open Terminal window with some green text scrolling by as various tools and libraries are installed.
 Just sit tight (1-2 minutes) until this installation finishes.
 You'll know it's done because you'll see a unix command prompt (in blue) at the bottom of the screen: